 The Species section is the meat of our website and dedicates a page to each species keyed by scientific/binomial names rather than English/common names.
 That segues neatly into my notes on naming.
 My decision to use scientific names was based on opening the content to an international audience.
 The top level Species page also has some notes on species numbers by geographic region.

 In my view there are 45 species of breeding Odonata in the UK.
-According to Grand/Boudot, there are 89 in mainland France, i.e. within relatively easy and fun (for us) reach; we travel there often.
-Carol having caught the dragonfly bug as well – if you can’t beat ’em, join ’em – our catalogue outgrew our usual one page photo album, in addition to which I wanted to record other details, such as what species we’d seen where and flight periods.
-Hence this site dedicated purely to the delightful dragons and damsels.
+According to Grand/Boudot, there are 89 in mainland France, i.e. within relatively easy [written prior to Covid-19] and fun (for us) reach; we travel there often.
+As opportunities arise we travel further afield and note what we’ve seen there, too.

 For those that may be interested, I have also written notes on mating, some details of the process being unique to odonata.